Ziheng-Liang/wechat_web_scraper/README.md

 Conda is a package manager application that quickly installs, runs, and updates packages and their dependencies.
 The conda command is the primary interface for managing installations of various packages.
 It can query and search the package index and current installation, create new environments, and install and update packages into existing conda environments.
 See our Using conda section for more information.

 Conda is also an environment manager application.
 A conda environment is a directory that contains a specific collection of conda packages that you have installed.
 For example, you may have one environment with NumPy 1.7 and its dependencies, and another environment with NumPy 1.6 for legacy testing.
 If you change one environment, your other environments are not affected.
 You can easily activate or deactivate (switch between) these environments.
 You can also share your environment with someone by giving them a copy of your environment.yaml file.
 Check [this post](http://conda.pydata.org/docs/intro.html) for installation and more information.

+### TextBlob as NL translation

+Use TextBlob as a wrapper API for Google translation.
+Simple `pip install -U textblob` for installation.
+Try "Goslate" library, but it imposes an API query limit, which causes some inconvienience.